HelloSaintBrow/AI-project-1-Saint-Louis-Crime-Data-In-Relation-to-Temperature-and-Weather/README.md

 ### 3. **Time and Seasonal Analysis**

-- Examine fluctuations in crime rates across different times of the day, days of the week, and seasons of the year.
+- Examine fluctuations in the top five crimes in St. Louis, MO across different times of the day, days of the week, and seasons of the year.
-- Identify any seasonal or temporal patterns in crime incidents, such as spikes in specific months or times.
+- Identify any seasonal or temporal patterns in the top five crimes in St. Louis, MO incidents, such as spikes in specific months or times.

 ### 4. **Crime Type Analysis**

-- Analyze how specific types of crime have increased or decreased over the period.
+- Analyze how the top five crimes in St. Louis, MO have increased or decreased over the period.
-- Identify if certain crimes tend to peak during specific seasons or times of day.
+- Identify if certain crimes of the top five tend to peak during specific seasons or times of day.

 ## Research Approach